 Burlingame, more commonly known as the “City of Trees,” is home to over 18,000 trees throughout its parks and neighborhoods.
 With 30,000 residents, the town offers residents plenty to do while still retaining its sense of small-town charm.
 Living here gives residents easy access to Downtown San Francisco, the San Francisco International Airport, and Pacific Coast beaches.
-With peaceful neighborhoods, excellent schools, and laid-back ambiance, Burlingame has become a popular place to raise a family.
+With peaceful neighborhoods, excellent schools, and a laid-back ambiance, Burlingame has become a popular place to raise a family.

 If you’re ready to plant your roots in this community, the first order of business is choosing the right neighborhood for you.
 Burlingame has plenty of neighborhoods, which means you’ll be able to find one that perfectly suits you.
 Read on to learn about five of Burlingame’s most sought-after neighborhoods.

 Burlingame Gardens is Burlingame’s most northeastern neighborhood and is home to just under 2,000 residents.
 It’s known for its smaller, entry-level homes that are among some of the most affordable in Burlingame.
 Living here comes with plenty of perks, including quick access to Highway 101 and close proximity to all the best shopping and dining on Broadway.

 Individuals from all walks of life reside in Burlingame Gardens, ranging from retirees looking to settle down to families raising their children.
 Burlingame is proud to offer top-notch educational institutions, including Burlingame High, Burlingame Intermediate, and McKinley Elementary.
 If you’re looking for a quiet and friendly neighborhood to reside in, then Burlingame Gardens just might be perfect for you.